-Figure 5: Segment enrichment module.
+Figure 5: Enrichment module, as shown in the UI.

 The first aspect the segment enrichment module adds is the transportation means associated with each move.
 To this end, the segment enrichment module leverages a random-forest classifier that has been pre-built with the scikit-learn library and trained on the GeoLife dataset (Zheng et al 2010).
 The classifier recognizes the following transportation means: walk, car, bike, bus, subway, and train.